Archduchess Maria Dorothea of Austria

-Archduchess Maria Dorothea of Austria (Maria Dorothea Amelia; Maria Dorothea Amalie, Erzherzogin von Österreich; 14 June 1867 - 6 April 1932) was a member of the Hungarian line of the House of Habsburg and an Archduchess of Austria by birth.
-Through her marriage to Philippe, Duke of Orléans, Maria Dorothea was also a member of the House of Orléans.
-Philippe was the Orléanist claimant to the throne of France from 1894 to 1926 and known to Orléanist monarchists as "Philippe VIII of France."
-Thus, to Orléanist monarchists, Maria Dorothea was titular Queen of France from 1896 to 1926, and Dowager Queen of France until her death in 1932.
+Archduchess Maria Dorothea of Austria (Erzherzogin Maria Dorothea Amalie von Österreich; 14 June 1867 – 6 April 1932) was a member of the Hungarian line of the House of Habsburg and an archduchess of Austria by birth.
+Through her marriage to Prince Philippe, Duke of Orléans, she became a member of the House of Orléans.
+As Philippe was the Orléanist claimant to the French throne, Maria Dorothea was recognized by Orléanist monarchists as the titular queen of France from 1896 until the couple's legal separation in 1914.
+Following Philippe's death in 1926, she was regarded by supporters as the dowager queen until her death in 1926.

 Family

 Maria Dorothea was the second-eldest daughter and child of Archduke Joseph Karl of Austria and his wife Princess Clotilde of Saxe-Coburg and Gotha.
-Through her father Joseph Karl, Maria Dorothea was the great-granddaughter of Leopold II, Holy Roman Emperor.
-Through her mother, she was a great-granddaughter of Louis Philippe I.
+Through her father Joseph Karl, she was a great-granddaughter of Leopold II, Holy Roman Emperor.Through her mother, Maria Dorothea also was a great-granddaughter of Louis Philippe I. She was name after her grandmother Duchess Maria Dorothea of Württemberg.

+She was known as Mariska to her relatives.